openai/lm-human-preferences/README.md

 **Status:** Archive (code is provided as-is, no updates expected)

-**Status:** All references to `gs://lm-human-preferences/` should be updated to `https://openaipublic.blob.core.windows.net/lm-human-preferences`.
-The code provided as is no longer works.
+**Status:** All references to `gs://lm-human-preferences/` were updated to `https://openaipublic.blob.core.windows.net/lm-human-preferences`, as we migrated from GCP to Azure.
+The code provided as is may no longer work.
 Pull requests welcome

 # lm-human-preferences